← Back to Blog

 Requirement Details

-Memory All pieces must be performed from memory
+Memory All solo repertoire performed from memory

 The Pre-Screening Video: Getting Past Round One